urbanjost/M_starpac/README.md

  A.  Introduction

-      STARPAC contains two subroutines for correlation analysis of a multivari- ate random sample.
+ STARPAC contains two subroutines for correlation analysis of a multivariate random sample.
 The analysis  provided by  these subroutines consists  of seven tables,  which, when used  together, aid  the user in  using correlation techniques effectively for prediction and model building.
 The analysis is the same as that provided by  the OMNITAB II  command  CORRELATION [Hogben  et al.